 Calculator #4: The "Scientific" One

 This site had graphs.
 It cited studies.
 It looked like a research paper had a baby with a web app.
 I had high hopes.
+This was around hour four of my testing session and I was running on coffee and spite.

 Results: Lab = 58, Chihuahua = 44, Great Dane = 81.